rmind/npf/docs/configuration.md

 ```

 Any modifications of npf.conf require reloading of the ruleset by performing
-a 'reload' command in order to make the changes active.
+a `reload` command in order to make the changes active.
 One difference from
-other packet filters is the behaviour of the 'start' and 'stop' commands.
+other packet filters is the behaviour of the `start` and `stop` commands.
 These commands do not actually change (i.e. load or unload) the active
 configuration.
-Running 'start' will only enable the passing of packets
+Running `start` will only enable the passing of packets
-through NPF, while 'stop' will disable such passing.
+through NPF, while `stop` will disable such passing.
 Therefore,
-configuration should first be activated using the 'reload' command and then
+configuration should first be activated using the `reload` command and then
-filtering enabled with 'start'.
+filtering enabled with `start`.
 Similarly, clearing of the active
-configuration is done by performing the 'stop' and 'flush' commands.
+configuration is done by performing the `stop` and `flush` commands.
 Such behaviour allows users to efficiently disable and enable filtering
 without actually changing the active configuration, as it may be unnecessary.